 Using a sound marker, such as a whistle or a clicker has a long history in being used to train marine animals – after all, you can’t put a collar around a dolphin.
 It is one of the most effective ways to train dogs in a way that is fun and stimulating for both dog and owner.
 Now the practice is being used to train horses, cats, birds, and even wild animals in captivity in order to get them to accept medical injections.
 Clickers are inexpensive and can be found in many pet shops now.
 To learn how they’re used check out an introduction to clicker training.

 Any clicker will probably do, but if you have a dog that is sound sensitive and they tend to startle easily with the clicker, you might want to try a quiet clicker, such as the i-Click – Training Clicker.

 Feeding tubes are similar to a toothpaste tube, except you can fill it with your own choice of food for your dog such as spreadable cheese, ground meat and gravy, etc. When you need to reward the dog, simply let the dog lick the end.
 We’ve used these for dogs that snatch treats and tend to bite fingers accidentally (especially those excitable dogs).
 It also is good for those of you who work with your dogs in colder climates and prefer to keep your gloves on!
 If anyone comes across a feeding tube with a longer “spout” let us know in the Contact Us section, because this would be great for using with basket muzzles.

-One of the challenges dog owners face is keeping people and their dogs away from their own when they are working with them.
+One of the ongoing challenges we dog owners face is keeping other people and their dogs away from our own when we are working with them!